MikeM711/React-Redux-Widget-Planner/README.md

 # React-Redux-Widget-Calculator
 A CRUD widget/authentication application, built with React.js, Redux, Node.js, Express.js, Sequelize.js, PostgreSQL and Passport.js.

 This application is a demo of what I use for work, which replaces my old [WB Door Calculator](https://github.com/MikeM711/WB-Door-Calculator) and [SF Cabinet Calculator](https://github.com/MikeM711/SF-Cabinet-Calculator) angular.js applications.

+You can check out this application on [Heroku](https://widget-calculator.herokuapp.com/).

 ## About ##